Other Critters

 Shape: Flat, shield-shaped body with long antennae, 6 legs, and 2 pairs of wings

-Legs: 6 legs; mostly brown with faint white bands
+• 6 brown legs with faint white bands

-Antennae: Long, 5-segmented antennae with white bands on the last 2 segments
+• Long antennae with 5 segments (white bands on the last 2 segments)

-Wings: Leathery forewings and membranous hindwings that fold flat over its body; capable of flight
+• Leathery forewings and membranous hindwings folding flat over the body

 Western conifer seed bugs are overwintering insects that occasionally enter homes and buildings during the fall in search of shelter from the cold.